 - In the Photos app on your iPhone, open the Cinematic mode clip or select multiple clips, then tap the Share button.

 - Tap Options at the top of the screen, turn on All Photos Data, then tap Done (you will need to turn this option on each time you transfer using AirDrop).

 - Tap AirDrop, then, in the Devices list, tap the Mac you want to transfer the clip to.

 Also note that for each Cinematic clip that you transfer using AirDrop, a folder containing four files appears on the receiving Mac.
 In the folder, locate the MOV file that does not begin with “IMG_E,” then import it into iMovie.

 After importing your Cinematic video files into iMovie from a compatible iPhone, editing the videos using Apple's free video editor is easy.
 Simply open the right clip as a new iMovie project, drag and drop the clip into the video timeline, and select the camera icon on the top of the video preview.

 After that, just select the box "Depth of field" and you will be able to manually changes the focus.
 Here you can add new focus changes or eliminate existing ones at will.
 All the steps are explained in the following video gallery:

 In the 90s and 2000s, amateur videographers were still crafting DoF adapters for videos with bokeh.
 Then in the '10s, DSLRs and DSLMs democratized filming with depth of field.
 And now it's the turn for smartphones to experience this revolution.
 Sure, Huawei has had the feature on board since the Mate 20 while Samsung offered this option in the Galaxy S20 series.
 But let's be honest: Have you noticed this?

-The article was updated in February 2022 and the tutorial on how to use iMovie to edit Cinematic mode videos on computer added.
+The article was updated in September 2022 and the tutorial on how to activate and use 4K Cinematic Mode added.